 As the lynchpin of SAP’s data fabric solution, SAP Data Intelligence transforms distributed data into valuable data, at the right time, in the right context, enabling data-driven applications.
 It’s at the core of SAP’s data fabric strategy with its ability to discover, connect, integrate, and translate data assets into critical business insights.
-SAP Data Intelligence enables the management of IoT data streams, creation of data warehouses, and facilitates scalable machine learning.
+SAP Data Intelligence enables the management of IoT data streams, creation of data warehouses, and operationalizes scalable machine learning.
 SAP Data Intelligence enables business applications to deliver on the promise of an intelligent enterprise by providing a holistic, unified way to manage, integrate, and process all your enterprise data and metadata.
 It delivers self-service capabilities for data preparation, active metadata management, data quality, and more.

 SAP’s Data Intelligence’s self-service data preparation allows you with simple guided user interface interaction to shape, harmonize, and enrich your data.
 You can perform column actions, derive new information, harmonize disparate sources, merge or combine multiple datasets.
 And all the actions are recorded in a recipe which can be edited as needed.